Cardiac Catheterization for Children

 The

-written instructions on:
+instructions on:

-- How to care for the insertion site
+How to care for the insertion site.

-- Signs
+-

-- Bathing
+-

-- What your child may and may not do
+What your child may and may not do.

-- Any new medicines
+Any new medicines.

-- Taking your child for follow-up appointments
+Taking your child for follow-up appointments.

-- When you
+-

-should call the provider
+When you should call the provider.

 Depending on the results of the cardiac catheterization, your child may need more